srishtisahi/learning-golang/project-notes.md

 ### golang syntax

+#### := vs = when to use which

 use `:=` for declaring and initializing new variables, and `=` for assigning values to already declared variables.

+#### append to a slice

+to append to a slice (list) in go
+use: slice = append(slice, newElement)
+for example: numbers = append(numbers, 4)

+the general syntax is: newSlice := append(oldSlice, elements...)
+and when joining two slices: newSlice := append(slice1, slice2...)

+the ... is used to "unpack" a slice and pass its elements as separate arguments—for example, when appending all elements from one slice into another